cysouw/diathesis/text/c03_prepositions.md

 #### *an* Antipassive

-Accusative objects that alternate with an *an* prepositional phrase indicate partially completed actions [@Next a] and is also typically used when there is bodily contact to the object [@Next b].
+Accusative objects that alternate with an *an* prepositional phrase indicate partially completed actions [@next a] and is also typically used when there is bodily contact to the object [@next b].

 :::ex
 a.
 Ich baue ein Haus.
 Ich baue an einem Haus.